What Does a Phlebotomist Do

 2. Patient Identification and Preparation

-Phlebotomists often serve as the friendly face greeting patients when they enter a hospital, clinic, or diagnostic laboratory.
+Phlebotomists often serve as friendly faces greeting patients when they enter a hospital, clinic, or diagnostic laboratory.
 The process starts with verifying the patient’s identity and preparing the necessary equipment.
 Proper identification ensures that the right tests are conducted on the right patients, minimizing errors.

 Next comes patient preparation, which includes explaining the procedure, addressing any concerns, and making the patient feel comfortable.
 This is crucial, especially for patients who are nervous or have a fear of needles.
 A calm and friendly demeanor can go a long way in making the process smooth and stress-free for both the patient and the phlebotomist.